promise/readme/README.md

 🗣 Commented on #4 in countr/website
 ✨ Pushed 2 commits to countr/website
 ✅ Merged PR #3 in countr/website
 ✨ Pushed 1 commit to countr/countr
-✅ Merged PR #186 in countr/countr
-✨ Pushed 2 commits to countr/website
-✨ Pushed 1 commit to countr/website
-✨ Pushed 2 commits to countr/countr
-✨ Pushed 1 commit to countr/countr
 ```